 Note: This figure plots distributions of time-to-tenure associated with different levels of publications in four different types of journals.
 Densities of time-to-tenure are derived from estimation of Equation TA-13.
-The blue shaded region in each plot represents the distribution of time-to-tenure associated with not having any publications in any journal.40 expected time-to-tenure as indicated by the large leftward shift in the T5-specific density of predicted time-to-tenure.
+The blue shaded region in each plot represents the distribution of time-to-tenure associated with not having any publications in any journal.40 with large decreases in the expected time-to-tenure as indicated by the large leftward shift in the T5-specific density of predicted time-to-tenure.
 In comparison, publications in non-T5 journals are associated with negligible deviations from the baseline distribution.